Editors notes:

 As with any retelling, the conversations below, although shown as direct quotes, are an abridged version of real life events.
-Obviously, but I struggle with the missing pieces.
+I struggle with the missing pieces.
 Accurate to the best of my recollection, any reader should assume that this is a story, retold from my point of view.
-Know that I am an Enneagram 1 and truth, fact, and accuracy are the foundations I structure my understanding of this world around, AND that I am human…as such, any story retold inherently has my perception as the frame of reference, and this story is no different.

 There is a lot of pain in this story, mostly in the “and because of this…” details that have changed our life.
-Right now, April 2020, everyone is living a weird version of life, under social distancing, and I find myself forgetting that although accentuated by global crisis, this has been our new normal for a while now.
-It reminds me of a moment 6-months after Beau’s diagnosis when I causally said, “…my son has cancer…” to a friend and almost threw-up because it felt like the first time the words had ever soured my tongue.
-6-months in and my mind was still playing catch-up.
+Right now, April 2020, everyone is living a weird version of life because of COVID, and I find myself forgetting that although accentuated by global crisis, this has been our new normal for a while now.

 I ran in to them later that morning at Target.
 Which seemed coincidental because I had seen them during All-School Chapel earlier and wondered why Kyra wasn’t in her school uniform.
 I didn’t know the mom super well at that point, but at a small school you know everyone well enough.